Flynn (film): Re-shoot

+The original version of the film is literally unshowable.
+I had to sack the director and start again at great personal expense to me and my business partner.
+Remaking that film out of our own pockets, basically, put a huge financial pressure on our company.
+And ourselves for a few years and no doubt added tension that ultimately ruined our relationship, and then wound up the company.
+But, if I’d have released the original version I think it would’ve killed Guy Pearce’s blooming movie career that I was actively designing.

 Release

 The movie was screened at the 1993 Cannes Film Festival under the title My Forgotten Man, by which time Howson said he had been working on it for 30 months.
 He blamed the stress of making it on the breakup of his marriage and business partnership.
 Howson:

 It was like a game of Russian roulette.
 You actually wondered whether you would finish the film before you went broke.
 I now know what Coppola must have felt like on Apocalypse Now because in the end you just keep throwing money at this thing.

 The film was set for release by Village Roadshow but Frank Howson became embroiled in a copyright dispute with his business partner; Roadshow withdrew the film from release seven days before it was scheduled to open.
 The movie was subsequently released on video and DVD several years later and sold widely around the world.

 In 2002 Pearce described the film as the worst he had made.

+Filmink said "the movie has Howson virtues (gorgeous pictures, skilled actors, interesting themes, love of show business) and flaws (scripting).
+Pearce takes all his chances and, for what it’s worth, the film is the best of the movies made about young Errol Flynn."